This blog post was originally posted on November 26, 2015 and was updated on September 11, 2017.

 Barcelona’s oldest area, the Gothic Quarter, is filled with charm, enigma and, well, its fair share of tourist traps.

 But that doesn’t mean you can’t eat well there!
-If you aren’t familiar with el gòtic, the area can be a bit difficult to navigate, but there are plenty of wonderful restaurants in the Gothic Quarter if you know where to look.
-So get out your maps and get ready to explore, and let us help you find where to eat in the Gothic Quarter of Barcelona (and don’t miss out on our full post on things to do in the Gothic Quarter!).
+If you aren’t familiar with el gòtic, the area can be a bit difficult to navigate.
+However, there are plenty of wonderful restaurants in the Gothic Quarter if you know where to look.
+So get out your maps and get ready to explore, and let us help you find where to eat in the Gothic Quarter of Barcelona (and don’t miss out on our full post on things to do besides eat in the Gothic Quarter!).

 La Alcoba Azul

-There are some pockets of Barcelona’s Gothic Quarter that breathe magic and history, and the old Jewish neighborhood, El Call, does just that.
+There are some pockets of Barcelona’s Gothic Quarter that breathe magic and history.
+The old Jewish neighborhood, El Call, does just that.
 If you ever find it, head to La Alcoba Azul, a dusty little tapas bar specializing in tostas.
 These thick slices of countryside bread, slathered with anything from sobrassada to roasted vegetables, are what bring locals back for more.
+It’s one of the simplest, most authentic places to eat in the Gothic Quarter.

 Address: Carrer de Sant Domenech del Call, 14